Madhusuthanan-B/developer-notes.io/Design-Patterns/Factory.md

   * Can create hierarchy of factories (Abstract Factory)

 ### Definition
-A component responsible solely for the wholesale (not piecewise) creation fo objects.
+A component responsible solely for the wholesale (not piecewise) creation of objects.

 ### Why factories are required?
 * They allow you to create objects at a centralized location.